MelinaAH/accessible-website/README.md

 and keyboards for navigation.

 Explanation of Choices

 In designing the website, I focused on ensuring accessibility for users who rely on screen readers and keyboard navigation.
 I believe the site is accessible to these users, as I have implemented landmarks, semantic elements, and other best practices mentioned in WCAG 2.1.
-However, I recognize that there are other users with different needs, such as those who use voice recognition software, eye-tracking technology, or switch devices to interact with their computers or mobile devices.
+However, I recognize that other users have different needs, such as those who use voice recognition software, eye-tracking technology, or switch devices to interact with their computers or mobile devices.
 These aspects were not explicitly addressed in my project.
 Nevertheless, I’m confident that the accessibility improvements made for screen